-See the host.pdq.Pdq class for how to access a stack of PDQ board programmatically, how to submit commands, and how prepare, serialize, and program segments, frames, and channels.
+See the pdq.host.usb.PDQ class for how to access a stack of PDQ board programmatically, how to submit commands, and how prepare, serialize, and program segments, frames, and channels.

-An example how host.pdq.Pdq can be used is the command line test interface to the PDQ in host.cli. main().
+An example how pdq.host.usb.PDQ can be used is the command line test interface to the PDQ in pdq.host. cli.main().